broadinstitute/depmap_omics/README.md

 - mean, max, var...
 - to previous release: same mean, max, var...
 - checkAmountOfSegments: flag any samples with a very high number of segments
-- checkGeneChangeAccrossAll: flag any genes which stay at a similar value across all samples

 #### Mutation